 The School welcomes proposals in the area of Law and Social Justice, especially proposals linked to the Ulster University Law Clinic.
 Examples of proposals in the area of law and social justice would include Access to justice, including clinical legal education Legal Support, litigants in person, participation; Social Security Law; Citizenship rights; administrative justice and tribunal reform; poverty and destitution; Welfare reform.

 Applicants are encouraged to contact potential supervisors in good time to discuss draft research proposals.
+We have drafted guidance on developing a research proposal which you may find helpful.

 We welcome interdisciplinary research proposals and may appoint supervisors from outside the law unit of assessment.